-Andy Symons, the Labour candidate in the Clifton with Maidenway by-election has hit out at the Lib Dem / Independent coalition claiming that their policy on public toilets has put financial pressures on families, has made going to the loo a worry for some elderly people and has had a considerable impact on the disabled.
+Andy Symons, Chair of Torbay Labour Party has hit out at the Lib Dem / Independent coalition claiming that their policy on public toilets has put financial pressures on families, has made going to the loo a worry for some elderly people and has had a considerable impact on the disabled.

 The Lib Dem / Independent run council has continued with a policy of charging for toilets, a policy introduced under the previous Tory administration.
 The Council has also replaced some existing toilet blocks with single, unisex cubicles and has closed other facilities.
 Toilet blocks at Corbyn Head and Preston Green are being sold for re-development.

 Andy Symons said, “Labour has been opposed to this policy from the start.
 It is another example of residents having to pay more and more in Council Tax whilst getting less and less for the money they have to pay.
 In the case of Public Toilets and other areas where the Council have introduced charges, residents are now having to pay a premium on top just to go to the loo.